QuanlingZhao/RPiSensorLogger/README.md

 ## Log Format

-Onec the logging starts, you can find a SensorLog.csv Under the same directory.
+Onec the logging starts, you can find a SensorLog.csv Under the same directory.<br>
-Columns from left to right are:
+Columns from left to right are:<br>
-SystemTimestamp   BME280_Temperature   DHT22_Temperature    DHT22_Humidity   BME280_Pressure
+SystemTimestamp---BME280_Temperature---DHT22_Temperature---DHT22_Humidity---BME280_Pressure